-Hiring a divorce lawyer in King County will ensure that your divorce process goes as smoothly as possible.
+Hiring a divorce lawyer will ensure that your divorce process goes as smoothly as possible.
 Being informed of how the process works and knowing your options can give you peace of mind.
 A divorce lawyer will help you with all aspects of your case.
 They have the resources and experience to guide you through the court system and see that all your documents are filed correctly, free of errors, and without ambiguous or unclear language.
-A King County family law attorney experienced in handling divorce cases can help prevent delays, complications, and costly legal missteps.
+A family law attorney in King County experienced in handling divorce cases can help prevent delays, complications, and costly legal missteps.
 All of which will significantly reduce your stress and protect you from potential pitfalls of the divorce process.

 Each state has unique residency requirements when filing for divorce.
 Under RCW 26.09.010, 26.09.030, Washington State’s are as follows: